Andy Martin | almart.in

 The model on this page is a 2-D tensor-product P-spline GAM that learned that pattern from 60 years of draft data.
 Rather than explain it, this page builds it.
-Six rungs, each one a visualization that climbs one step higher than the last.
-Pick a position, then scroll.
+Eight rungs, each one a visualization that climbs one step higher than the last.
+Pick your context below — that's the steering wheel for the whole climb.

 First · a guaranteeThe model isn't allowed to look at the future.